kronning6/fringe-mode.nvim/README.md

 - Toggle on and off
 - Fringe windows can't be navigated to from other windows
 - Recreate fringe windows if they get closed, but mode is active
-- Ability to set bg color for fringe windows
+- Ability to set bg color for fringe windows and a few other options
+- Ability to balance out fringe window widths after resizing othe windows

 ## Installation